nosami/vsonline/vs-online/quickstarts/vs.md

 Ready to get going?
 This document will walk you through how to install Visual Studio Codespaces, create a cloud-hosted environment, connect to it, run and debug the environment's application, disconnect and delete the environment.

 > [!IMPORTANT]
-> A Microsoft Account and Azure Subscription are required for this quickstart.
-You can sign up for both, as well as receive various Azure incentives at [https://azure.microsoft.com/free/](https://azure.microsoft.com/free/).
+> You must sign up for the Limited Preview and have an Azure Subscription to try this quickstart.
+If you don't already have an Azure Subscription first create one at [https://azure.microsoft.com/free/](https://azure.microsoft.com/free/).
+Then [sign up for the Limited Preview](https://aka.ms/vsfutures-signup).

 ## 1. Install

 > [!TIP]
-> If you don't have [Visual Studio Code](https://code.visualstudio.com/) installed already, you can download it [here](https://code.visualstudio.com/download).
+> If you don't have [Visual Studio 2019 Preview](http://aka.ms/vspreview) installed already, you can download it [here](http://aka.ms/vspreview).
+Check the **ASP.NET and web development**, **Desktop development with C++**, or both Workloads in the Installer.
+Then click **Install**.

-Install the [Visual Studio Codespaces extension](https://aka.ms/vso-dl) for Visual Studio Code by clicking on the green install button near the top of the page and following the prompts.

-Once installed, you can sign in.
+Llaunch Visual Studio 2019 from the Start menu.
+If you just installed Visual Studio for the first time you'll see a welcome screen where you can sign in with any Microsoft identity.

+When you reach Visual Studio's Start Window click **Continue without code**.
+Now open the **Tools** menu and click **Options...**.
+Search for **Preview features**.
+Check the **Connect to Visual Studio Codespaces(private preview only)** checkbox, then click **Ok** and restart Visual Studio.

-## 2. Sign In
+## 2. Create a Codespace

 To sign into Visual Studio Codespaces, you press `F1` and select the **Visual Studio Codespaces: Sign In** command in the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
 Follow the prompts in your browser to complete the sign in.

-## 3. Create an Environment

 To create a new cloud-hosted environment in Visual Studio Codespaces select the **Create New Environment** button on the **Visual Studio Codespaces** title bar in the **Remote Explorer** side bar.